jamak/handbot/README.md

 #HandBot
-##A dead-simple IRC logging bot written in python
+##A dead-simple IRC logging bot written in python.

 mainly as a test of my twisted knowledge.
 Requires twisted.words.